minio/minio/docs/distributed/README.md

 __NOTE:__

 - All the nodes running distributed MinIO need to have same access key and secret key for the nodes to connect.
-To achieve this, it is __recommended__ to export access key and secret key as environment variables, `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`, on all the nodes before executing MinIO server command.
+To achieve this, it is __recommended__ to export access key and secret key as environment variables, `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`, on all the nodes before executing MinIO server command.
 - __MinIO creates erasure-coding sets of *4* to *16* drives per set.
 The number of drives you provide in total must be a multiple of one of those numbers.__
 - __MinIO chooses the largest EC set size which divides into the total number of drives or total number of nodes given - making sure to keep the uniform distribution i.e each node participates equal number of drives per set.
 - __Each object is written to a single EC set, and therefore is spread over no more than 16 drives.__